n76/lacells-creator/README.md

 Setup
 =====
-The gen_lacells script needs to be edited to use your the OpenCellId API key.
+The gen_lacells script needs to be edited to use your OpenCellId API key.

 How To Run
 ==========
 1. Plug phone into computer using USB cable.
 Phone should have development options enabled to the computer can use adb to push the final file to the phone.
 2. From the bash shell prompt enter:

-> cd <directory gen_lacells is located in>
+	cd [directory gen_lacells is located in>]
-> ./gen_lacells
+	./gen_lacells

 Other Considerations
 ====================